-HPE 200 Field Experience in HPE
+HPE 200 Field Experience in HPE 1-3 Cr

 Health and Physical Education majors pursuing concentrations in either sport management or community health will be assigned a field placement in an appropriate setting.
-During the semester, students will be required to spend three (3) hours per week in the assigned setting.
+During the semester, students will be required to spend three hours per week per credit in the assigned setting.
 Prerequisites: HPE 103, sophomore standing and consent of the instructor.
-Students must attend a placement meeting in the first week of classes as listed in the class schedule.
+Students must attend a placement meeting during the first week of classes.
+The time and place of this meeting will be listed in the schedule of classes.
+May not be taken concurrently with HPE 103.
 Each semester.

-HPE 205 Coaching of Soccer
+HPE 205 Coaching of Soccer 2 Cr